-Political Stalemate: The political instability and misunderstanding and mistrust between the political parties contributed to the delay in formation of the two commissions - Commission on the investigation of Disappeared Persons and Commission on Truth and Reconciliation which directly affected the implementation of the activities.
+Political uncertainty: The political instability and misunderstanding and mistrust between the political parties contributed to the delay in formation of the two commissions - Truth and Reconciliation Commission and Commission of Inquiry on Disappearances which directly affected the implementation of the activities.
 Also, It is affecting the participation of victims in local level activities.
 The victims are still not assured of justice and they have serious apprehensions about the political settlement.